PrestaShop/docs/modules/configure-with-cli.md

 ```

 {{% notice info %}}
-Please note that you can only `update` or `delete` values: `create` values are only done when installing the module.
+Please note that you can `create` values by specifying them in the `update` section.
 {{% /notice %}}

 ### Execute SQL statements from a `.sql` file